+Example as of MedDRA Version 19.0

 Overview by primary System Organ Class

 This overview is recommended as a first step in data retrieval and for planning of further analysis.

 Display of all data ensures that all events will be seen and may be useful to identify data clusters by SOC.
 If the hierarchy is also displayed, clusters may occur at the HLGT or HLT levels.
 For a small dataset, this display by primary SOC may be all that is necessary.